Practical Quantum K-Means Clustering: Performance Analysis and Applications in Energy Grid Classification: Benchmarking on Quantum Hardware

 In all tests, for each resulting data point, we use 100 repetitions, plotting the average output and the standard deviation.
 In each case, we use the measurement error mitigation feature when running the experiments on the physical hardware.
 To execute the 100 instances, we make 100 copies of the circuits and use the circuit-runner service to execute the circuits in a batched job.

 The results of varying the number of circuit shots are plotted in Fig.~\ref{fig:est-shots}.
 In this experiment, we created a circuit for the vectors $(1,0)$ and $(1,1)$.
 Comparing simulation to the physical device results, in simulation we see a convergence in the number of shots to the true answer, and moreover the average is close to the true distance as desired.
 With the real hardware, we see no convergence trends behind the dotted line, and using more shots than around 2,000 does not generally perform better than using the maximum number of shots 8,192.
-In some cases, a lower number of shots performed better, having a lower variance in the standard deviation than with more shots.
+These behaviors indicate that the output probability in the measurements using the real hardware is not consistently Gaussian as one would expect from a noiseless system.
+Thus convergence between simulation and real hardware to not match in their trends.
+In some cases, for the same reasons, a lower number of shots performed better, having a lower variance in the standard deviation than with more shots, as seen for example in Fig.~\ref{fig:est-shots}, where the standard deviation is smaller with fewer used shots indicating more consistent outputs overall.
+Measurement consistency is important for iterative algorithms when many measurements are used, and so a small standard deviation of the estimate is critical.
 On the other hand, when we switched to a quantum computer that supported a higher number of shots, much better and more consistent results are seen.
 For 4D, the points $(1,0,0,0)$ and $(1,1,1,1)$ are used, and the same effects are more or less seen.
 Convergence is not reached using real hardware, but a relatively rapid convergence is seen in simulation, where with a high number of shots, the results improve significantly.
-We reiterate that in some cases, depending on the dataset, high-precision distance estimation is not necessary for clustering.
+We reiterate that in some cases, depending on the dataset, high-precision distance estimation is not necessary for clustering, and therefore this level of accuracy could suffice in some cases.

 An important point of note is that for angle embedding, the difference of output between the simulation and the hardware is much starker than with amplitude embedding.
 The reason behind this is due to the fact that on the IBM quantum devices, the accuracy of qubit rotations is less precise with the available gate basis of $[CX, ID, RZ, SX, X]$ and therefore significant differences between the simulation, where such rotations are highly precise, are observed \cite{finite-precision}.
 Another noteworthy aspect is that in some instances, the variance in the standard deviation can become very small for the 100 samples, with no recognizable trend.
 See for example Fig.~\ref{fig:est-shots}, the 7,000 shots point in the upper-left plot and the 6,000 shot point in the lower-left plot.
 We suspect this may come from a periodic hardware calibration that is performed by IBM that was executed on the quantum devices between experimental runs.